overview/overview-local/README.md

 We recommend the [public Overview server](https://www.overviewdocs.com).
 But we also support users who want to run Overview on their own machines.
+You'll want to do this if you need greater security, larger document sets, or custom modifications.

 You'll need to use a command line to follow these instructions.
 Don't worry: we'll guide you carefully.
 Copy/paste each command, and all should be fine.
 Any